Tomás Frías: Mutiny of the third battalion

-The third battalion of the Bolivian Army rebelled against its leaders on November 30, 1874, embarking upon a disorganized march toward the city of Cochabamba.
+The third battalion of the Bolivian Army rebelled against its leaders on 30 November 1874, embarking upon a disorganized march toward the city of Cochabamba.
 At 18:30, the authorities of the city, who were celebrating some sort of feast in Calacala, formed a column and began marching.
 Quickly realizing they could not fight the rebels with such a diminutive force, they retreated to Quillacollo.
 The column was exiting the city, marching on Juan de Dios Street, when the battalion encountered them and fired.
 Carlos Villegas, the commander general of Cochabamba, tried to suppress the rebels but was captured and incarcerated.
 General Quevedo, who was on his way back from fulfilling his duties as a deputy in Sucre, negotiated with the insurgents and obtained the release of Villegas.
 Although pacified, the battalion demanded that their wages, not paid for over five months, be paid in full.
-On December 1, the municipal bank loaned 4,000 pesos to the authorities, who used the money to pay the battallion's arrears.
-At 10:30, on December 2, the same battalion declared itself in mutiny, yet again, and proclaimed General Daza as President.
+On 1 December, the municipal bank loaned 4,000 pesos to the authorities, who used the money to pay the battalion's arrears.
+At 10:30, on 2 December, the same battalion declared itself in mutiny, yet again, and proclaimed General Daza as president.
 Quevedo again pacified the battalion, proclaiming himself superior military chief and commander of the Department of Cochabamba until a commission could decide how to best amend the situation.
-Thus, by December 4, Quevedo was officially in charge of the Department and had named Miguel Aguirre as Prefect.
-After Quevedo appointed sub-prefects, he led the battalion out of Cochabamba on December 7.
+Thus, by 4 December, Quevedo was officially in charge of the Department and had named Miguel Aguirre as Prefect.
+After Quevedo appointed sub-prefects, he led the battalion out of Cochabamba on 7 December.
 When Frías became aware of the mutiny, he sent Daza and the first battalion to deal with the situation.
-On December 9, the President passed a supreme decree which ordered the circulation of the powers which had been granted to the government by virtue of Article 20 of the Constitution.
+On 9 December, the President passed a supreme decree which ordered the circulation of the powers which had been granted to the government by virtue of Article 20 of the Constitution.
 This Article gave the government emergency powers whenever facing a major rebellion and suspended some liberties.
-On December 21, with the news of Daza's approach, the third battalion was completely dispersed.
+On 21 December, with the news of Daza's approach, the third battalion was completely dispersed.
 The following day, he entered Cochabamba and found the revolution completely extinguished.